marginaltech/marginaltech.github.io/index.md

 It isn't.

-Technological competence is the existential threat in your industry.
+Genuine technological competence is the existential threat in your industry.
 But that threat is much simpler to understand and counter:

 1. *Methodically integrate software automation and analytics into bespoke business processes.*
 2. *Compound modest, but substantive, benefits in efficiency and insights.*
-3. *In time, step-changes in how you could do business will become apparent and be difficult for competitors' to reproduce.*
+3. *In time, step-changes in how to do business will become apparent and will be difficult for competitors' to reproduce.*

 It's simple, but it's not easy.

 ### I help organisations elicit ends and execute means.

-I became an independent consultant to do work that was more meaningful, to both my clients and myself, than the grandiose fever dreams of the technology sector.
+I became an independent consultant to do work that was more meaningful, for my clients and myself, than the grandiose fever dreams peddled by most of the technology sector.

 My experience is [broad and deep](https://www.linkedin.com/in/christopher-mcewan-850a0a62).
 If you truly need the cutting-edge then I offer that.
 Honestly, what most organisations